CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 Which comes out to 8, or 3 bits.
 Not great, since it's already a little bloated and I don't even have a symbol type yet!

 The most obvious changes to look into are: removing nil (nil is just a list whose value points to 0), and removing empty (empty could just be a nil with a cdr of 0?
 Because anything that's pointing to a nil with a cdr of 0 could just as easily have been pointing to location 0.
 The problem is that the GC would have to detect that, and I don't have any more free registers to stick that kind of info into.
 I may have to add a new control line...).
 That would give an extra 2 slots to work with and still be 3 bits, which would be nice.
-One of those will definately need to be a port type, and it'll be nice to have one extra.
+One of those will definitely need to be a port type, and it'll be nice to have one extra.

 The original idea was that the lower 3 bits (or however many it turns out to be) would be the "fundamental" part of the type which it can decay to, and the rest of the bits can be used as you please.
 I don't think this is a good idea.
 It's probably just better to have a single bit that tells the GC if it's a list-like or an atom-like.

 Due to the constraints of the microcode ROM, I'm thinking I may have to restrict types to be... just 5 bits.
 Despite the fact that I have 2 more unused bits just sitting there.
 Much much lower than I was hoping.
-If I could relax that constraint, I could concievably go up to like 10 bits (or higher, I could conceivably crank it up to whatever number I want).
+If I could relax that constraint, I could conceivably go up to like 10 bits (or higher, I could conceivably crank it up to whatever number I want).
 I'm not sure, so I'll be calling this size TYPE-WIDTH.

 The values are bigger.
 They need to be able to hold addresses as well as regular old integers and characters and the like.
 Of those, I suspect address sizes are going to be larger.
 Depending on the decision on TYPE-WIDTH, the ADDR-WIDTH could be 20 to 24 bits.